0niket/blog/clvtvx32z000309js8xm13zpd.md

 ### Exceptions

 When the rationale for making the change is trivial, it is okay to skip the why, and what part.
 Examples would be fixing a typo, or indentation fix.

+### Conclusion

+In conclusion, focusing on what has changed and why the change has been made are important questions to answer while writing a commit message.